followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/offset/offset.md

     <!--JavaScript-->
     position: { offset: '5 -10' };

-When you configure a widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), this option accepts two values of the `double` type.
+When you configure a widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), this option accepts two values of the `double` type.

     <!--Razor C#-->
     @(Html.DevExtreme().WidgetName()